HZ-HBO-ICT/allegro/README.md

-# Allegro - Task Management REST API
+# Allegro

-A task management system built with Node.js, Express.js, Prisma, and TypeScript.
+A lightweight REST API framework built on Node.js, Express.js, Prisma, and TypeScript.
+Allegro provides the structure and conventions for building data-driven APIs — routing, validation, error handling, and database access — without dictating what your domain looks like.

+This repository includes a **task management example** (projects, tasks, tags) to demonstrate how the framework patterns fit together in a real implementation.
+The example is not the framework itself.

-> **Migration Note**: This is a conversion of the original PHP/Maestro framework application to a modern Node.js/REST stack.
+> **Migration Note**: This is a conversion of the original PHP/Maestro framework application to a modern Node.js REST stack.

 ## Quick Start